|Allegro CL version 9.0|

 where [date] is a specific date in the future and `XXX' is the number of days until expiration.
 If you believe you have a paid-up, licensed copy of Allegro CL and you see that warning when your application starts, please contact Franz Inc. for advice, since such a warning should not appear.
 (Submit a bug report as described in Reporting bugs in introduction.htm.)

 The function generate-executable is a wrapper for generate-application, producing an application whose input is the command-line arguments.
 It can be used either as a quick way to create an application, or as an example of using generate-application.
 The source for generate-executable can be found in the file [allegro-cl-dir]/src/genexe.cl.

-The following two features are useful in a patch system:
+The following two features are useful in an update system:

 The tools provided support both features.
 The tools are the defpatch macro, the load-patches function, and the featurep predicate function.

-We first describe the Allegro CL patch scheme and then discuss how you can adapt it to your application's needs.
-Allegro CL patch files are named as follows:
+We first describe the Allegro CL update scheme and then discuss how you can adapt it to your application's needs.
+Allegro CL update files are named as follows:

 So the first letter is p, followed by